sigcsets/sigcse2018/authors/index.md

       Dates for <b>notification of acceptance</b> and <b>camera-ready submission</b> can be found on the detail page for each specific submission type.
   </div>

+</div>

-  ### Accommodations for Authors Affected by Hurricane Harvey
+<h2>Accommodations for Authors Affected by Hurricane Harvey</h2>

 Please see [this page](http://sigcse2018.sigcse.org/harvey.html) for information regarding accommodations for members of the SIGCSE community who have been affected by Hurricane Harvey.

-</div>